PPBDS/tutorial.helpers/vignettes/instructions.md

 ### Difficult bugs

 * The most common issue is that an author will use a package like **ggthemes** in their tutorial but then forget to include `library(ggthemes)` in the `setup` code chunk.
-This will not cause any error in checking because **ggthemes** is not actually used in the tutorial itself --- unless it is included in a Test code chunk, as it should be --- so the tutorial knits without a problem.
+This will not cause any error in checking because **ggthemes** is not actually used in the tutorial itself --- unless it is included in a test code chunk, as it should be --- so the tutorial knits without a problem.
 But then the student tries to type `library(ggthemes)` as an answer to an exercise and gets an error because the package has not been installed.

 * Note that `R CMD check` does not seem to catch cases in which you `library()` a package in a tutorial but that package is not in DESCRIPTION.
 But such a discrepancy will cause an error on Github Actions because, there, you only have access to packages that have been installed as part of that test.